regisshan/CricketDispenser/bonsai/README.md

 # Bonsai Files:
 ## 1. Arduino stepper motor
-Controls a stepper motor using a RAMPS V1.4 and XXXX motor drivers
+Controls a stepper motor using a RAMPS V1.4 and XXXX motor drivers.
+Requires basic firmata protocol to be uploaded to arduino.
+Ensure baud rate is the same as in the uploaded firmata file.

 ### pins
 X_STEP_PIN         54